Home/College Football

 ADVERTISEMENT

-By the time Northwestern stunned the Nittany Lions in front of a home crowd, Franklin’s record against AP top-10 teams had become instant trivia.
-A staggering 4-21 mark against those elite programs, and a dismal .160 win rate.
-It’s the third-worst among coaches with at least 25 such games since 1936.
-But even with all these, it’s impossible to ignore Franklin’s upside.
-Double-digit wins six times in the last 11 seasons, including the last three years, and 105 total victories.
-The Hokies see a proven recruiter and program builder, even if he arrives with a few battle scars.
+By the time Northwestern stunned the Nittany Lions in front of their home crowd, Franklin’s record against AP top-10 teams became a notable statistic.
+He has a staggering 4-21 record against such elite programs, resulting in a dismal .160 winning percentage, making it the third-worst among coaches with at least 25 such games since 1936.

 That’s why the early stages of talks aren’t a bad thing for both parties to break the ice.
 Plus, Franklin’s joining the Hokies can have a real domino effect on his former workplace, Penn State.
 For starters, the money side is massive.
 Franklin’s contract included a hefty $49M buyout.
 But if Franklin lands another job, like the Virginia Tech gig, Penn State only has to pay the difference between his old salary and his new one.
 With Virginia Tech expected to pay him well, Penn State could wind up saving millions.
 Recruiting is another huge piece of this puzzle.